Fire. Smoke. Meat.

 Full of beefy flavor, somewhat briskety, and when cooked right oozing with juices: Nothing says cookout like a huge slab of succulent beef short ribs – also known as a ‘Jacobs Ladder’ – smoking away on the barbecue all afternoon.

 You might have to fight off the neighbors who will be drawn by the incredible aroma!
+Click here for my smoked beef rib recipe.

 Another poor relative of the elegant tenderloin until it meets smoke!